osctl - command line interface for container management.

 directories should use the same user namespace mapping as the container,

-otherwise their contents will appear be owned by nobody:nogroup
+otherwise their contents will appear be owned by nobody:nogroup and access

 permission will not work as they should.